 Organizations are aware that innovations can help in growth and staying relevant.
 It is at the core of success.
 Innovation starts with generating ideas.
-Many companies encourage their employees to be innovative and come up with new ideas.
-However, without systematic and well-considered processes, these ideas remain as thoughts and never get converted into reality.
-This is where idea management systems come into play.
+Many companies encourage their employees to be innovative and develop new ideas.
+However, these ideas remain thoughts without systematic and well-considered processes and never become reality.
+This is where systematic idea management comes into play.

 In this post, we'll cover the following topics: